dicelab-rhul/matbii/docs/getting_started/experiments/logging.md

 Some actions are due to guidance, for example: `DrawBoxAction`, `DrawArrowAction`, `HideElementAction`, `ShowElementAction`

-### Primitive
+### Primitive Actions

 Primitive events typically represent changes made internally by `matbii` or parent packages (`icua` or `star-ray`), for example when initially configuring the UI.
 These include: `Update, Insert, Replace, Delete` which are used to directly modify the state of `matbii`.

 ### Device